-Whilst most of Croatia still allows smoking in almost all outdoor areas, the cruise ships have allocated certain areas as ‘smoking areas’ and smoking is not permitted in cabins, the restaurant, the outdoor salon or on the sundeck.
+Whilst most of Croatia still allows smoking in almost all outdoor areas, the cruise ships have allocated certain areas as ‘smoking areas’ and smoking is not permitted in cabins or in the restaurant.
 The smoking section is usually at the back of the ship on the Main Deck near the swimming platform so the wind blows the smoke to the rear as the ship is moving forward, or at the prow of the ship away from the restaurant.
-We do ask that clients refrain from smoking near other guests out of courtesy, especially if they are using the swimming platform at swim stops out of courtesy.
+We do ask that clients refrain from smoking near other guests out of courtesy, especially if they are using the swimming platform at swim stops.
 Some ships have more than one smoking area, please check with the crew.